Please read the following information before reporting a problem.

 Where does the waste go?

-The waste in your black bin is sent to the landfill site.
+The waste in your black bin is sent to the Javelin Park.
 Only non recyclable waste should be put into your black bin.
 Make sure you are making full use of your green recycling boxes, blue sack and food waste caddy.
 Information about recycling in Gloucester can be found here

 For more advice on reducing your waste visit: